 A rodeo is a form of entertainment or sport in which skills such as riding broncos, bull riding, roping calves or wrestling steers are displayed.
-RSPCA Australia is strongly opposed to rodeos because of the potential for significant injury, suffering, distress or even death to the animals involved.
+The RSPCA is opposed to rodeos because of the potential for significant injury, suffering and distress to the animals involved.
 Rodeos are held in most States in Australia but are prohibited in the Australian Capital Territory.

 Roping calves involves releasing the animal ahead of the contestant/roper who is on horseback.
-The rope is thrown over the calf's neck.
-The contestant then dismounts and runs to the animal, relying on his horse to keep it under control.
-After reaching and catching the animal it is thrown onto its side and three of its legs are tied with rope.
-The contestant then must remount his horse and ride it forward to prove that the tie will hold to the judge's satisfaction.
+The rider will chase and lasso the calf by throwing a rope over the neck.
+The contestant then dismounts and runs to the animal, relying on his horse to keep the calf from running.
+After reaching and catching the animal the rider then throws the calf onto the ground on their side and three legs are tied with rope.
+The contestant must then remount his horse and ride it forward to prove that the tie will hold to the judge's satisfaction.

 In other rodeo activities, devices such as flank straps, spurs and electric prodders are used to encourage the animal to buck and react.
-These devices can cause significant pain and suffering to the animal.
+These devices can cause significant suffering to the animal.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.